 1) Peru has the world’s largest bird

-Many farmers in Peru hunt the condors as they believe the birds will kill their livestock.
-Another factor threatening their survival is pesticide poisoning in the food chain.
+Another factor that affects their survival is pesticide poisoning in the food chain.

 2) Peru is one of the most biologically diverse countries in the world

-One of the most interesting facts about Peru is that it has 90 different microclimates.
-No wonder the country boasts an abundance of wildlife and plant species.
+One of the most interesting facts about Peru is that it has 90 different microclimates – climates that are restricted to a small area, and different from surrounding climates.

 3) The tallest flowering plant grows in Peru